davidson16807/tectonics.js/_posts/2019-3-24-fast-atmospheric-scattering.md

 <p>`x_b = x`</p>

 <p>For my implementation, I define the "top" of the atmosphere to be 6 scale heights from the surface.
 Under these circumstances, I set `b = 0.45` and `a = 0.45`.
-I find this gives pretty good approximations for column density given virtually any realistic value of `z` or `H`.</p>
+I find this gives pretty good approximations for column density ratio given virtually any realistic value of `z` or `H`.
+See for yourself: adjust the sliders below for `H` and `z` and see how close the appoximation (red) gets to the actual column density (black)</p>

-If you're at all interested in playing around with this approximation, I've setup a desmos page [here](https://www.desmos.com/calculator/9g6ljuo4ge) that recreates this discussion.
+<iframe src="https://www.desmos.com/calculator/mu12vadnte?embed" width="500px" height="500px" style="border: 1px solid #ccc" frameborder=0></iframe>

-Lastly, if you're at all interested in borrowing the code I use to implement atmospheric rendering, check out [raymarching.glsl.c](https://github.com/davidson16807/tectonics.js/blob/master/precompiled/academics/raymarching.glsl.c) in the Tectonics.js source code, or just copy/paste the code below:
+Lastly, if you're interested in borrowing some of my code, check out [raymarching.glsl.c](https://github.com/davidson16807/tectonics.js/blob/master/precompiled/academics/raymarching.glsl.c) in the Tectonics.js source code, or just copy/paste the code below:

     float approx_air_column_density_ratio_along_2d_ray_for_curved_world(